vedderb/vesc_pkg/vesc_x3_bridge/TECHNICAL_esp.md

 - **Enable charge light** -- on by default, matching this project's original always-on behavior before the toggle existed.
 - `vesc-can-id`/`motor-poles`/`wheel-diam-mm` are intentionally NOT
-  settings on this page -- `main.lisp` learns them live from the master VESC's registration message, since that VESC already has the real values locally.
+  settings on this page -- `code_esp.lisp` learns them live from the master VESC's registration message, since that VESC already has the real values locally.
 - LED strip (WLED/WS2812) support from the reference firmware is NOT